-NEET 2020: Application Form, Exam Dates, Eligibility, Pattern, Syllabus
+NEET 2020: Twice in a Year?
+Application Form, Dates, Eligibility, Syllabus

 NEET 2020 Exam Dates

-Candidates can check below various tentative dates for various events of NEET 2020:
+Candidates can check below various tentative NEET exam dates:

 |Application form release||1st week of November 2019|

 |Submission of application form||Last week of November 2019|

 |Application form correction starts||3rd week of January 2020|

 |Last date for correction in application form||Last week of January 2020|

 |NEET (UG) Admit Card||3rd week of April 2020|

 |NEET 2020 Exam Date||1st week of May 2020|